tsdiokno/abl/content/tl/docs/nt/roma/roma-15.md

 [^29]: I know that when I come to you, I will come in the fullness of the blessing of Christ.

-[^30] Ngayon ako ay nananawagan sa inyo, mga kapatid, sa pangalan ng ating Panginoong Hesu Kristo, at sa pamamagitan ng pagmamahal ng Spirito, na samahan niyo ko sa pagsusumikap sa pananalangin sa Diyos para saakin.
+[^30] Ngayon, ako ay nananawagan sa inyo, mga kapatid, sa pangalan ng ating Panginoong Hesu Kristo, at sa pamamagitan ng pagmamahal ng Spirito, na samahan niyo ko sa pagsusumikap sa pananalangin sa Diyos para saakin.

 [^30]: Now I appeal to you, brothers and sisters, through our Lord Jesus Christ and through the love of the Spirit, to strive together with me in prayers to God on my behalf.